tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 11 - Website Content Structure.md

 U can use card sorting method (write the bullet points on cards and sort it together).
 Could this be done in FigJam or other remote method (Trello maybe?).

+## 4. Decide the r

+Decide between one-pager architecture or multiple pages.